mopidy/mopidy-pandora/README.rst

 - Configuration parameter 'auto_set_repeat' has been renamed to 'auto_setup' - please update your Mopidy configuration file.
 - Now resumes playback after a track has been rated.
-- Enhanced auto_setup routines to ensure that 'consume', 'shuffle', and 'single' modes are disabled as well.
+- Enhanced auto_setup routines to ensure that 'consume', 'random', and 'single' modes are disabled as well.
 - Optimized auto_setup routines: now only called when the Mopidy tracklist changes.

 v0.1.6 (Oct 26, 2015)